Wetzel402/cozi-card/README.md

 Select a list from the drop down.
 You can overide the list name with an optional name.

 #### Manual
-And add a card with type `custom:cozi-card`:
+Add a card with type `custom:cozi-card`:

 ```yaml
 type: custom:cozi-card